XFreeCoder/LeetCode/src/PalindromeNumber/README.md

 The challenge with this problem is that you're not allowed to use any string.
 You have to take the integer and come up with a solution that doesn't employ string or any of its methods.
 From the first glance, what was apparent is that we'll need a data structure to hold the individual integers for comparison.

 ### Algorithm
-The algorithm for the solution is as follows:
+Details of the the algorithm for the solution is as follows:
 1. If it's a single digit, then it's a Palindrome Number.
 2. Ignore any negative integers.
 3. For all other types of integers, pop each digit and store them in a vector in order.